maciekrt/camvid/README.md

 ## Results

-Using the implementation we were able to obtain a 0.92 accuracy model which is on par with a model trained in the `fast.ai` course.
+Using the implementation we were able to obtain a 0.90 test set and 0.92 validation set accuracy model which is on par with a model trained in the `fast.ai` course.

 ## Little future improvements